KrantiBrid98/to-doManager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Create-Read-Delete application using react(hooks), googleAuth, nodeJs, expressJs and mysql.
+A simple Create-Read-Delete application using react(hooks), googleAuth, nodeJs, expressJs and mysql.
 User can Add, Read and Delete its tasks.<br>
 There is one table in the db namely tasks that keeps the record of the task, taskid and userid in this application. <br>
 Details about the user abstracted from its google account are name and its id associated with google account is used.<br>